skuid/skuid-labs/experiments/pages/RevisionInspector/readme.md

 This page works in the Skuid managed package on the Salesforce environment.

 ## Future Improvement
+- Add the ability to search the revision XML (must use SOSL Search)
-- Add features to pretty print the XML, or improve the snippet to pretty print when it's copied
+- Add features to pretty print the XML
 - Create a version of this page for the Skuid Platform

 ## Related Links